Stillness of the Mind

 you need a guide or somebody that can walk beside you

 In my opinion, you need a guide or somebody that can walk beside you.
 That is if you really want to establish it as an ongoing practice.
 Otherwise, it’ll be another mayfly and you’ll be doing something else in a month’s time.
 If you can do this – meditate twenty minutes to half an hour, three times a week – then you’ll experience an effect.

 Can you find Stillness of the Mind without Meditation?

 Q: Do you have any advice for reaching a stillness of the mind for those who are not meditating?

 Well, it doesn’t have to be complicated.

 It can be as simple as taking a walk in the forest.
-But do it in silence and without music in you ears.
+But do it in silence and without music in your ears.

 Sit on the couch for 15 minutes every day and do nothing.

 The problem is that we find it difficult to pause for even small periods of time without reaching out for entertainment.
-Even during small breaks we are reaching out for our phone!
-So the challenge is to avoid filling out all time slots and turn to practicing ‘just being’ instead.
+Even during small breaks, we are reaching out for our phone!
+So the challenge is to avoid filling out all the time slots and turn to practice ‘just being’ instead.